jpcre2/jpcre2/README.md

 ## Action modifiers

-These modifiers are not compiled in the regex itself, rather they are used per call of each match, replace or compile function.
+These modifiers are not compiled in the regex itself, rather they are used per call of each match or replace function.

 Modifier | Action | Details
 ------ | ------ | ----- |